selwynpolit/d9book/book/logging.md

 ```
 Use `$repeat = FALSE` to suppress duplicate messages.

+Specify self::TYPE_STATUS,self::TYPE_WARNING, or self::TYPE_ERROR to indicate the severity.

 Note. `addMessage()` adds `class="messages messages--status"` to the div
 surrounding your message while addError adds `class="messages messages--status"` .
 Use these classes to format the message appropriately.